Vedaantp/Synqd/README.md

 to a maximum of 5 users including the host currently.

 # Get the app here
-To get the app, please visit this link to download the app through the Apple App Store.
-(Add link here)
+To request a TestFlight version of this app please email vedupatel2011@gmail.com to get access to the app.
+Once the app is released to the Apple App Store, the link to find it will be available here.
+Thank you.

 # Tools
 For this app, I used Expo React Native as my framework.
 I used many react native and expo libraries to aid